 Connected in care

-Some airway clearance devices now include wireless transmission of therapy sessions, providing you with prompt patient treatment feedback via an easy-to-use portal.
-With both the patient and the healthcare team having access to the portal, it helps patients stay motivated with their therapy and allows the healthcare team to see usage information and trends over time.
-This technology allows you to have the most accurate data at your fingertips and enables you to have informed conversations with your patient regarding their airway clearance treatments.
+Some airway clearance devices include wireless transmission of therapy data that can be seen in a health portal.
+Some now include an easy-to-use patient app so patients can easily track their therapies as well.
+With both the patient and the healthcare team having access to the therapy information, it helps patients stay motivated with their therapy and allows the healthcare team to see usage information and trends over time.

 Mobile Battery-Operated HFCWO

 Another HFCWO device option is a mobile, battery-operated vest device that provides patients with HFCWO therapy without the need to be plugged into an electrical outlet.
 Like other HFCWO devices, this device rapidly oscillates against the chest wall to generate air pulses within the lung.
 The therapy generates airflow to help thin and move mucus from the airways, while allowing you to move about freely while doing your therapy.

 Medicare Coverage Criteria for HFCWO

 Confirmed by a standard CT scan, which is characterized by: